lisdude/toaststunt/docs/README.md

 2. Edit `options.h` and change the value of MINIMUM_SEED_ENTROPY to something smaller, like 20.

 ### Login screen not showing
 Due to the way proxy detection works, if you're connecting to your MOO from localhost, you won't see the login screen.
-This is a minor inconvenient and shouldn't affect your ability to actually use your MOO.
+This is a minor inconvenience and shouldn't affect your ability to actually use your MOO.
 However, if it bothers you, you can disable HAProxy rewriting:

 1. `@prop $server_options.proxy_rewrite 0`
 2. `;load_server_options()`